 The URL API is currently supported by all modern browsers with a polyfill available for IE.

 That’s all for this tutorial hopefully you found it helpful.
-While you’re here be sure checkout our other practical Javascript tutorials and consider signing up to our email newsletter to get updates when new tutorials are published.
+While you’re here be sure check out some of our other practical Javascript tutorials and consider signing up to our email newsletter to get updates when new tutorials are published.